-If this Item is checked "Yes", continue on to Item 6a.
-If this Item is checked "No", skip 6a and go to Item 6b.
+If this Item is checked "Yes", continue to Item 6a.
+If this Item is checked "No", skip 6a and go to Item 7.

-Item 6a - Income received from C-Corporation
+Item 6a - Income Received from C-Corporation

-Record dividends received by operator's household from the Farm Operation if the operation is a C-Corporation.
+Record dividends received by producer's household from the Farm Operation if the operation is a C-Corporation.

-Note: After answering Item 6a, skip Item 6b and proceed to Section 37.
+Note: After answering Item 6a, skip Item 7 and proceed to Section 38.

-Item 6b - Income received by household from farm business, except if the farm is a C-Corporation
+Item 7 - Income Received by Household from Farm Business, Except if the Farm is a C-Corporation

-For the purposes of calculating the total income of the principal operator's household, it is necessary to identify their share of farm profits (or losses).
-Record the percent of the farm operation's net income the operator's household is entitled to receive if the operation is not a C-Corporation.
+Record the percent of the farm operation's net income the producer's household is entitled to receive if the operation is not a C-Corporation.

-5.14.5 Section 37 - Farm Operator Household Income, Assets, & Debt
+5.21.4 Section 38 - Principal Producer Household -- Income, Assets, & Debt

-5.14.5.1 Household Income and Spending: Items 1-2
+Household Income and Spending: Items 1-2